The entrainment and energetics of turbulent plumes in a confined space: Mean flow and buoyancy structure

-Figure \ref{fig:01} indicates how the average buoyancy, volume flux and buoyancy flux varies in the vertical direction over a single quadrant.
-It is evident from figure \ref{fig:01}$(a)$ that as the aspect ratio of the domain increases, the difference between the buoyancy of the lower and upper layers increases.
-Increasing the aspect ratio of the domain moves the plumes further apart, reduces the extent to which they directly interact with each other and reduces the intensity of background turbulence.
-The buoyancy profiles in figure \ref{fig:01}$(a)$ are slightly asymmetric due to the influence of the plume in the lower layer.
+Figure \ref{fig:01} indicates how quadrant integrals of buoyancy, volume flux and relative buoyancy flux vary in the vertical direction.
+Figure \ref{fig:01}$(a)$ shows that as the aspect ratio of the domain increases, the difference between the buoyancy of the lower and upper layer increases.
+The buoyancy profiles in figure \ref{fig:01}$(a)$ are slightly asymmetric due to the influence of the plume, whose mean buoyancy is non-zero, in the lower layer.
 The asymmetry is relatively weak because the volume occupied by the plume is small in comparison with that of the domain.

-In spite of the fact that the vertical volume flux over the entire domain is zero, it is non-zero over individual quadrants and indicates the strength and structure of the large-scale circulation.
-For the two smallest aspect ratios $S=1/2, 7/12$, figure \ref{fig:01}$(b)$ shows that the volume flux increases in a quadrant above the source (located at $z=-0.5$ in figure \ref{fig:01}), before decreasing in the upper layer.
-This implies that fluid is drawn into the quadrant in the lower layer, transported vertically between the layers and subsequently transported to the neighbouring quadrants in the upper layer.
-The entrainment and convection driven by the plumes results in a single-cell large-scale circulation, and volume conservation implies that these processes are necessarily symmetric about the mid plane.
-The circulation pattern is illustrated in figure \ref{diag:02}$(a)$.
+The vertical volume flux is zero when integrated over the entire domain, but non-zero when integrated over a single quadrant.
+By examining the behaviour of the vertical volume flux in a single quadrant, we can therefore identify the strength and structure of the large-scale circulation.
+For example, if the vertical volume flux $\hav{w}$ is increasing with height $z$ then, by continuity, fluid is being drawn in through the sides of the quadrant at that height $z$.
+If, on the other hand, the vertical volume flux is decreasing with height, then there is a net flow of fluid out of the quadrant through its sides.

-The greatest volume exchange between neighbouring quadrants occurs at an aspect ratio of $15/24$, as indicated by the value of $\hav{w}$ at $z=0$ in figure \ref{fig:01}$(b)$.
-The difference in $\hav{w}$ at $z=0$ for an aspect ratio of $7/12$ compared with that of $15/24$ is almost a factor of $2$, and is therefore particularly significant.
-Indeed, the aspect ratio of $15/24$ is special because when $S\geq 15/24$ two local maxima emerge in $\hav{w}$ in the upper and lower half of each quadrant.
-Aspect ratios less than $15/24$ result in mean flows that, possessing a single local maxima, are topologically different to the mean flows that result from aspect ratios that are larger than $15/24$, which possess at least two local maxima.
+The vertical volume flux for a single quadrant is plotted in figure \ref{fig:01}$(b)$.
+For the three smallest aspect ratios $S=1/2, 7/12, 15/24$, figure \ref{fig:01}$(b)$ shows that the volume flux increases in a quadrant above the source (located at $z=-0.5$ in figure \ref{fig:01}), before decreasing in the upper layer.
+This indicates that fluid is drawn into the quadrant through the sides in the lower layer, transported vertically between the layers and subsequently transported out of the quadrant through the sides in the upper layer, as evidenced explicitly in figure \ref{fig:21}$(a)$, which displays the vertical derivative of the volume flux.
+From the perspective of the spatially averaged flow, the entrainment and convection driven by the plumes results in a single-cell large-scale circulation between the quadrants, and volume conservation implies that these processes are necessarily symmetric about the mid-plane $z=0$.